Penetration Testing and Ethical Hacking

 Students will also be introduced to a variety of attack types, including password cracking, malware, DDoS, SQL injection, session hijacking, and social engineering.
 The course also covers an introduction to hacking Web servers and Web applications.
 There are optional labs for this course that help students gain the hands-on skills necessary to be successful on the job.

-About this Online Penetration Testing and Ethical Hacking Course
+About this Online Ethical Hacking Course

 As the internet continues to advance, cybercrimes do as well.
 Criminals no longer need to leave their homes to commit crimes, they can do so easily with a few clicks of a mouse and an internet connection.
 While current technology has given us access to huge amounts of information on websites and mobile devices and simplified tasks like shopping, paying bills, and banking services, it has also given rise to the need for ethical hackers to battle cyber criminals.
-There is no better time than now to begin a career in the cyber security industry.
+There is no better time than now to begin a career in the information security industry.

 Ethical hackers are able to help private businesses, public organizations, and government agencies infiltrate their secure systems to identify flaws and weaknesses within those systems.
 They determine which system areas are safe and which need additional security to help prevent threats to vulnerable networks, like malware attacks.
-In the Penetration Testing and Ethical Hacking training, you will master objectives including Intrusion Detection, Policy Creation, reconnaissance with Social Engineering and Google, DDoS Attacks, Buffer Overflows and Virus Creation.
+In this Ethical Hacking training, you will master objectives including Intrusion Detection, Policy Creation, reconnaissance with Social Engineering and Google, DDoS Attacks, Buffer Overflows and Virus Creation.
 Upon completion of this online training, students will have all the tools required for the development and application of an effective vulnerability prevention strategy to prevent the attackers from entering key systems.

 What is Ethical Hacking and Penetration Testing?